strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 ## Database

-This file let you define database connections that will be used to store your application content.
+This file lets you define database connections that will be used to store your application content.

 You can find [supported database and versions](../installation/cli.html#databases) in the local installation process.